 2008 Airborne sports Model Aircraft at Verner Common, eastern side of Hayling Island.
-Keep a watching brief on All RA with a

-2008 Anoone sports Nodel Alicialit at Venier Common, eastern side of Hayning Island.

-the impacts of responsibility

-shellfisheries in key risk for activity

-areas

-RA to continue to enforce

-current management

-measures

-2008 Airborne sports Brownwich Cliffs are becoming a regular site for (low-key) paragliding, including Keep a watching brief on All RA with a

-the recent addition of paragliding with powered back-packs. the impacts of responsibility

-shellfisheries in key risk for activity

-areas

-RA to continue to enforce

-current management

-measures

-2008 Land Access/ Increasing level of disturbance of the main warder roost site at Bunny Meadows by Keep a watching brief on All RA with a

-land based photographers - a new phenomena at the site (new signage installed in Feb 08 to the impacts of responsibility

-recreation further discourage access off of the footpath). shellfisheries in key risk for activity

-areas -

-RA to continue to enforce

-current management

-measures

-2008 Airborne Perceived increase in use of stunt kites on the beach/ foreshore at Hook with Keep a watching brief on All RA with a

-recreation.
-Warsash LNR with potential to disturb breeding and wintering birds on intertidal and the impacts of responsibility

-grass-land habitats. shellfisheries in key risk for activity

-areas

-RA to continue to enforce

-current management

-measures

-2008 Water based Sporadic kite surfing at Keyhaven, monitoring if this is likely to be sustained and Keep a watching brief on All RA with a

-2000 recreation considering by law options. the impacts of responsibility

-considering of e last options. shellfisheries in key risk for activity

-areas 101 uotivity

-areas
+Keep a watching brief on the impacts of a airborne sports in key risk areas.
+RA to continue to enforce current management All RA with a responsibility for activity measures 2008 Airborne sports Brownwich Cliffs are becoming a regular site for (low-key) paragliding, including the recent addition of paragliding with powered back-packs.
+Keep a watching brief on the impacts of a airborne sports in key risk areas.
+RA to continue to enforce current management measures All RA with a responsibility for activity 2008 Land Access/ land based recreation Increasing level of disturbance of the main warder roost site at Bunny Meadows by photographers - a new phenomena at the site (new signage installed in Feb 08 to further discourage access off of the footpath).
+Keep a watching brief on the impacts of land-based recreation in key risk area.
+RA to continue to enforce current management measures All RA with a responsibility for activity 2008 Airborne recreation.
+Perceived increase in use of stunt kites on the beach/ foreshore at Hook with Warsash LNR with potential to disturb breeding and wintering birds on intertidal and grass-land habitats.
+Keep a watching brief on the impacts of a airborne sports in key risk areas.
+RA to continue to enforce current management measures All RA with a responsibility for activity 2008 Water based recreation Sporadic kite surfing at Keyhaven, monitoring to assess if this is likely to be sustained.
+Bye law options are being considered.
+Keep a watching brief on the impacts of water based recreation in key risk areas RA to continue to enforce current management All RA with a responsibility for activity